Puddingboy/boltforms/doc/events.md

 ##### BoltFormsEvents::SUBMISSION_PROCESS_FEEDBACK

-The internal listener for this event handles the saving of BoltForms feddback notices to the user's session
+The internal listener for this event handles the saving of BoltForms feedback notices to the user's session